Michael Chiklis: Career

 In the film Eagle Eye (2008), Chiklis portrays the United States Secretary of Defense.

 In the wake of the Bernie Madoff scandal, Chiklis was developing a series at FX about a similar investment scheme.
 The project, called House of Cards, concerns a group committing an elaborate scam similar to the Madoff fraud.
 Chiklis had been developing the project since February 2008 after he and his wife became victims of a Ponzi scheme themselves.
 Chiklis planned to executive produce but not star.

-Chiklis later starred in the ABC television series No Ordinary Family, which premiered on September 28, 2010, as part of the 2010–11 television season and ended in April 2011.
+Chiklis later starred in the ABC television series No Ordinary Family, which premiered on September 28, 2010, as part of the 2010–2011 television season and ended in April 2011.
 He also co-starred in the CBS crime drama Vegas.

 In March 2014, it was announced that Chiklis had been cast in American Horror Story: Freak Show, season 4 of the FX anthology series.

 In 2014, Chiklis played a small part towards the end of the FX series Sons of Anarchy.
 He appears first in the episode "Rose Red", as a trucker who first encounters Gemma, who is on her way to her father, at a truck stop.
 He also plays a truck driver in the series finale.

 In 2015, he appeared in Gotham as Captain Nathaniel Barnes.
 In a nod to Chiklis' time on the Strike Team on The Shield, his character established a similarly named "Strike Force".

-In September 2016, Chiklis released his first solo album, INFLUENCE.
+In September 2016, Chiklis released his first solo album, INFLUENCE, in the rock and roll genre.
 He wrote and produced the album at his own Extravaganza Music Studio.